ankowals/saf/README.md

 File /src/test/java/libs/libCore/modules/Macro.class contains methods to calculate macros based on their definitions and evaluate test storage.

-Global test data and macro configuration can be overwritten by local configuration files available under the same directory as feature file.
+Global test data and macro configuration can be overwritten by local configuration files available under the same directory as a feature file.